 |Prep Time||10 minutes|

 - Preheat the oven to 425 degrees Fahrenheit and adjust the oven rack to the middle position.
-Line a baking sheet with parchment paper or a silicone mat (they are THE BEST) and set aside.
+Line a baking sheet with parchment paper and set aside.

 - Place the butternut squash on the baking sheet and drizzle with roughly 2 tablespoons of extra virgin olive oil.
 Using your hands, rub the oil all over the inside and outside of the squash and sprinkle both sides with salt and pepper, to taste.
 Turn the squash flesh side down and roast until it is tender and completely cooked through, approximately 40-50 minutes depending on the thickness of your squash.
 Set the squash aside until it’s cool enough to handle, roughly 15 minutes.
 Use a large spoon to scoop out the seeds and discard.
 Transfer the flesh into a large bowl and discard the skin.

-- Add the butter and blend well once more.
+- Add the ghee or oil and blend well once more.
 Taste the soup and add more salt and pepper if you need to.
 Serve hot!